vijayee/calculator/README.md

 ```
 The calculator will be served on "https://localhost:3000"

-## Description of Server api
+## Description of Server API
 Server is built in go.
 It hosts a rest api using the POST method at "https://localhost:3000/calculator".
 Calculations run in a vm that performs the calculations and returns the result.

 ## Description of Client